Meta-learning For Vision-and-language Cross-lingual Transfer: Results and Discussion

 \subsection{Zero-shot}

-We report the results of the baseline models, and the results for fine-tuning them using our meta-learning framework, in Table~\ref{tab:zero}.
-In our setting, baseline model means the PVLMs are only fine-tuned on the English datasets.
-For simplicity, we only report the averaged results of all combinations of target languages and auxiliary languages for each model and task.
-Our proposed meta-learning framework is the combination of Contrastive-MAML and X-MAML.
-We set the value of $\lambda$ in Equation~(\ref{eq8}) to $1\times 10^{-3}$ for xUNITER and $0.2$ for UC2.
+We report the results of the baseline models and the results for fine-tuning them using our meta-learning framework in Table~\ref{tab:zero}.
+In our setting, baseline model means that the PVLM is only fine-tuned on the English datasets.
+For simplicity, we report the averaged results of all combinations of target languages and auxiliary languages for each model and task.
+We set the value of $\lambda$ in Equation~(\ref{eq8}) to $2\times 10^{-2}$ for xUNITER and $5\times 10^{-2}$ for UC2 to gain the best performance.

-The results in the Table~\ref{tab:zero} indicate the effectiveness of our meta-learning framework, and show that our method can boost the zero-shot performance of UC2 and XUNITER on all four datasets in the IGLUE benchmark.
-Note that to Table~\ref{tab:zero} shows average performance across all languages -- performance for individual languages can vary, and is shown in detail in Appendix~\ref{sec:appendix}, Table~\ref{tab:all_res}.
-We also shows the differences of improvements by using different auxiliary languages for different target languages in Figure~\ref{fig:heat_map}.
+The results in the Table~\ref{tab:zero} indicate the effectiveness of our meta-learning framework and show that our method can boost the zero-shot performance of UC2 and XUNITER on all four datasets in IGLUE.
+Note that Table~\ref{tab:zero} shows average performance across all languages.
+The performance for individual languages can vary, and is shown in detail in Appendix~\ref{sec:appendix}, Table~\ref{tab:all_res}.
+We also show the differences in improvements when using different auxiliary languages for different target languages in Figure~\ref{fig:heat_map}.